Tensa53/IRUPT/README.md

     - **JaCoCoListener.java**: intercepts the end of an execution of a unit-test method to call JaCoCoSplit;

-Doing a complete build (**mvn clean install**) of the system during this phase, gives in output the following files for the analyzed software and placed in sub folders of the build target directory:
+Doing a complete build (**mvn clean install**) of the system during this phase, gives in output the following files organized in sub folders of the build target directory:
 - **target/**:
   - **jacoco-junit/**: contains the .exec file, for each single unit-test method overall coverage;
   - **surefire-reports/**: contains the .xml file, for each single unit-test method execution time.